links will open in separate window

-We promote, uphold, and defend the Rights Secured in writing to the people within the US Constitution, the Bill Of Rights, and the Constitution of the State of California.
+We promote, uphold, and defend the Rights Secured in writing to the people within the US Constitution, the Bill Of Rights.

-We believe, promote and defend the principles of an elected, just government designed and bequeathed to us by our forefathers to ensure that all citizens regardless of race, color, religion, sex, or natural origin are allowed to quietly enjoy those unalienable** rights and protections defined by our founding fathers in the US Constitution and Bill Of Rights.
+We believe, promote and defend the principles of an elected, just government designed and by our forefathers to ensure that all citizens regardless of race, color, religion, sex, or natural origin are allowed to quietly enjoy those unalienable** rights and protections defined by our founding fathers in the US Constitution and Bill Of Rights.

 We acknowledge our responsibility as citizens and exercise our rights as established in the Constitution of the United States to maintain our militia and train our members in the many disciplines necessary to support, defend and assist our communities through the function of the militia both as a whole and to the members individually.

 We educate our members in areas of history, law, and principles of a Republican* form of government as compiled in the experience and records of our forefathers.

 What we are